triton-inference-server/hugectr_backend/samples/deepfm/README.md

 $ docker pull nvcr.io/nvidia/hugectr_backend:v3.0-inference
 ```
 In this sample, the DCN model and Deepfm model can be deployed simultaneously with multiple model instances in the same GPU.
 Use the following command to run Triton with the deepfm and dcn sample model repository.
 The NVIDIA Container Toolkit must be installed for Docker to recognize the GPU(s).
 The --gpus=1 flag indicates that 1 system GPU should be made available to Triton for inferencing.
+If building HugeCTR Backend from Scratch, please specify "--backend-directory" argument value as the absolute path that installs the HugeCTR backend.
 ```shell.
  docker run --gpus=2 --rm  -p 8005:8000 -p 8004:8001 -p 8003:8002  -v /hugectr_backend/sampes/:/model  nvcr.io/nvidia/hugectr_backend:v3.0-inference  tritonserver --model-repository=/model/ --backend-directory=/usr/local/hugectr/backends/ \
 --backend-config=hugectr,dcn=/model/dcn/1/dcn.json --backend-config=hugectr,deepfm=/model/deepfm/1/deepfm.json  \